dowlandaiello/research/README.md

-# thonking
+# Research

-Big head.
-Many thonk.
+Some of my thoughts.